GrKoR/esphome_aux_ac_component/README-EN.md

 For correct component operation, you need hardware and firmware.
 The hardware description is located [in a separate file](docs/HARDWARE-EN.md).

 ### Firmware: Integration aux_ac to your configuration ###
-You need [ESPHome](https://esphome.io) v.2025.2.0 or above.
-You can try esphome before 2025.2.0 but I can't guarantee error-free compilation of the examples.
+You need [ESPHome](https://esphome.io) v.2026.1.0 or above.
+To compile it with earlier versions of ESPHome, use the component [v.0.3.2 or older](https://github.com/GrKoR/esphome_aux_ac_component/tags).

 ## Installing ##
 1. Declare external component.
 Read [the manual](https://esphome.io/components/external_components.html?highlight=external) for details.